engagingnewsproject/enp-platform/wp-content/plugins/hummingbird-performance/readme.txt

 4. Use suggestions to make improvements and speed up your site.

 == Changelog ==

+= 3.1.1 ( 2021-09-07 ) =

+- New: Import/export of asset optimization settings on network subsites
+- Enhance: Page caching warnings and errors
+- Enhance: Compatibility with PHP 8.1
+- Fix: PHP warning in Asset Optimization module
+- Fix: Error with [object Object] in Gzip module
+- Fix: Page cache status when disabling the plugin on the network
+- Fix: Preload key requests audit in performance test
+- Fix: Performance scans not always starting in Firefox
+- Fix: Cloudflare integration not detecting mapped domains on subsites
+- Fix: Cloudflare modal not properly closing
+- Fix: Overlapping tooltips on Asset optimization page

 = 3.1.0 ( 2021-07-20 ) =